visactivities/visactivities.github.io/index.md

 Download our [full proposal here](VIS2020_Teaching_Workshop.pdf)

+## Schedule:

+Vis activities will take place on __Monday Oct 26, 8:00am-11:25am (Mountain Time - USA)__
+It will happen remotely on a zoom session.
+The schedule will be split in two sessions, as described below.
+The first session will be a paper presentation session, the second will be discussion on various topics related to Vis activities and Vis teaching.
+For this second session we are seeking topics that may interest you for the discussion, we have a lot of them, but we would like to have some emerging from the community. __So please during every session you can add some questions or remarks or topic suggestions to discuss on the collective note taking document__ that will be provide at the begining of the first session.
+We will go through the question during the Q&A sessions and go throughout the topic suggestions during the second session.
+Thanks a lot !

+* __Session 1 - Paper Presentation - (1h30 minutes)__
+  * Presentation & introduction of the workshop (~ 15 minutes)
+    * Teaching Data Viz to Kids - Jonathan Schwabish, PhD, Urban Institute (5 minutes)
+    * The VisTools Marketplace: An Activity to Understand the Landscape of Visualisation Tools - Arran Ridley, Sarah Schöttler, Aba-Sah Dadzie, Benjamin Bach (5 minutes)
+    * Surfacing Misconceptions Through Visualization Critique -  Amy Rae Fox, Taylor Jackson Scott   (5 minutes)
+    * GoCo: A Gamified Activity for Winnowing Visualization Projects with Interdisciplinary  -  Experts, Georgia Panagiotidou, Jan Aerts, Andrew Vande Moere  (5 minutes)
+  * Collective __Question & Answers__ on the first group of  papers - 15 minutes
+    * Pandemic Pedagogy: Taking Data-Viz Learning Online,  Rahul Bhargava (5 minutes)
+    * Data Crafting: Exploring Data Through Craft And Play Nathalie Alexandra Vladis, Aspen K. Hopkins, Arvind Satyanarayan, (5 minutes)
+    *  Visualization Improvisation -  Swaroop Panda, Shatarupa Thakurta Roy (5 minutes)
+    *  Design Sprints for Online and On-Campus Visualization Courses -   Johanna Beyer, Hanspeter Pfister (5 minutes)
+  * Collective __Question & Answers__ on the first group of  papers - 15 minutes
+* __Session 2 - Paper Presentation  - (1h30 minutes)__
+  * Introduction of the session			(~ 5 minutes)
+  * Break out session work 			    (30 minutes)
+  * Report & presentation on breakout session 	(30 minutes)
+  * Community building/discussion		(15 minutes)
+  * Conclusion and future announcement 	(5 minutes)

 ## Papers:

 We are delighted to present the paper that have been accepted to the workshop :